DenzelBraithwaite/Vault-of-Knowledge/html.md

 #### `<main>`

 The _\<main>_ HTML element represents the dominant content of the body of a document.
 The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.
+There must not be more than one visible \<main> element in a document.
+If more than one \<main> element is present in a document, all other instances must be hidden using the `hidden` attribute.

 > "So \<main> is where you put the good stuff, the important parts of a page, the reason the user came to this page in particular, not your site in general.
-In other words, the main content."
+In other words, the main content.😯😲🤯
+>
+>All that other stuff, logos and search forms and navigation and such, can go in a <header> or <footer> within the <body> but outside of <main>."

 <br>